Sasho80/5.2.-Loops-ExamProblems/README.md

 Hints and Guidelines
 Let’s solve the problem step by step: read the input data, iterate over the years, check the heritage and print the output.

 04.Problem: Hospital
 For a certain period of time, patients arrive at the hospital every day for an examination.
 It has initially 7 doctors.
 Each doctor can treat only one patient per day, but sometimes there is a shortage of doctors, so the remaining patients are sent to other hospitals.
-Every third day the hospital makes calculations and if the count of untreated patients is greater than the count of treated ones, another doctor is appointed.
-Appointment takes place before the daily patient acceptance begins.
-Write a program, that calculates for a given period of time, the count of treated and untreated patients.
-Input Data
-Input is read from the console and contains:
-• On the first line – the period, for which you need to make calculations.
-Integer in the range of [1 … 1000].
-• On the next lines (equal to the count of days) – count of the patients, who arrive for treatment for the current day.
-Integer in the range of [0 … 10 000].
-Output Data
-Print on the console 2 lines:
-218 Programming Basics with C#
-• On the first line: “Treated patients: {count of treated patients}.”
-• On the second line: “Untreated patients: {count of untreated patients}.”
-Sample Input and Output
-Input  Output           Comments
-4
-7
-27
-9
-1
-Problem: Hospital
-For a certain period of time, patients arrive at the hospital every day for an examination.
-It has initially 7 doctors.
-Each doctor can treat only one patient per day, but sometimes there is a shortage of doctors, so the remaining patients are sent to other hospitals.
 Every third day the hospital makes